TDI noises transfer functions for LISA: Introduction

 The \ac{S/C} exchange laser beams to form multiple interferometers.
 By monitoring the changes in distance between free-falling test-masses inside the spacecraft, \ac{LISA} senses gravitational waves.
-Six laser beams, imprinted by the gravitational waves, connecting the local and distant test-masses, interfer with local laser beams and permit measurements with picometer precision.
+Six laser beams, imprinted by the gravitational waves, connecting the local and distant test-masses, interfere with local laser beams and permit measurements with picometer precision.
 Achieving this precision requires the suppression of many technical noise sources, the largest of which is laser frequency noise.
 It is expected to be several orders of magnitude above \ac{GW} signals. \ac{TDI} \cite{Estabrook:2000ef, Nayak:2005kb, Vallisneri:2005ji, PhDPetiteau, PhDOtto, PhDBayle, PhDMuratore, PhDHartwig} will suppress this dominant source of noise by 8 orders of magnitude, bringing it below secondary noises and \ac{GW} signals.
 The basic idea of \ac{TDI} is to combine time-shifted phase or frequency measurements from the three satellites on-ground to synthesize virtual interferometers which are naturally insensitive to laser frequency noise, but still sensitive to \ac{GW} signals.
 Other noise sources that are above the requirements~\cite{SciRD}, need to be suppressed as part of the \ac{TDI} algorithm, such as clock noise.
-Additional algorithms are developed to suppress these sources of noise and then integrated to the latest version of the \ac{TDI} algorithm~\cite{Hartwig:2020tdu}.
+Additional algorithms are developed to suppress these noise sources and then integrated to the latest version of the \ac{TDI} algorithm~\cite{Hartwig:2020tdu}.

-To define the instrument performances, two kinds of noises are considered: noises suppressed by \ac{TDI} and unsuppressed noises.
-The unsuppressed noises will constitute the dominant contribution to the \ac{LISA} instrument noise budget.
-This document will present the analytical formulation of how unsuppressed noises propagate through \ac{TDI} and the validation of these formulations.
+To define the instrument performances, two classes of noises are considered: suppressed noises and unsuppressed noises.
+The suppressed noises are dominant in LISA measurements and should be mitigated by some on-board or offline data processing (e.g., TDI), such as laser frequency noise~\cite{Bayle:2018hnm, Bayle:2021mue}, spacecraft jitter noise, clock and ranging noises~\cite{Hartwig:2020tdu}, tilt-to-length~\cite{Paczkowski:2022nrt}.
+The unsuppressed ones are secondary noises, such as test-mass acceleration noise, optical path noises, readout noises, backlink, etc. However, they will constitute the dominant contribution to the LISA instrument noise budget after mitigation of all suppressed noises.
+This article will present the analytical formulation of how unsuppressed noises propagate through TDI and the validation of these formulations.
+The analytical transfer function are expressed in TDI second generation, which is required for laser frequency noise suppression in realistic orbits with varying armlengths \cite{Estabrook:2000ef}.